joneshshrestha/machine-learning-python/README.md

 ### 6. Softmax(Multinomial Logistic) Regression | One vs All (One vs Rest) and One vs One

 ### 7. Evaluating Classification Models
+**Breast Cancer Prediction Model**
+   Use the breast cancer data set included in scikit-learn to predict whether a tumor is benign or malignant.

 ## Clustering Models